n-riesco/ijavascript/README.md

 ### `ijskernel`: IJavascript kernel

-`ijskernel` is the executable invoked by Jupyter tools (e.g. the notebook) and that appears in the kernel spec that `ijsintall` creates for IJavascript.
+`ijskernel` is the executable invoked by Jupyter tools (e.g. the notebook) and that appears in the kernel spec that `ijsinstall` creates for IJavascript.
 You won't need this command, unless you want to create a custom kernel spec.

 ```